 Last year, in our weekly roundup, we discussed that 20 Media, e-Commerce, and agency ISP businesses rolled out unified log-in to capture rich user data and get consent – so that they can compete against the duopoly.
 The idea is to create a log-in system for the open internet (restricted to EU).

 Similarly, Germany’s biggest four media houses unite their ad inventories to beat Google, Facebook, and Amazon.
-Digiday reported that the sales houses are planning to pitch advertisers and agencies to direct their ad dollars from the walled garden to ‘Media Impact’ – a joint sales house which combines Axel Springer and Funke Mediengruppe with joint sales house of fellow publishing juggernauts RTL Group and Gruner+Jahr.
+Digiday reported that the sales houses are planning to pitch advertisers and agencies to direct their ad dollars from the walled garden to ‘Media Impact’ – a joint sales house that combines Axel Springer and Funke Mediengruppe with joint sales house of fellow publishing juggernauts RTL Group and Gruner+Jahr.

 “Growth has been assumed by Google, YouTube, and Facebook.
 With this framework and cooperation, we want to get back our fair share.
 Amazon is also relevant in the German market and growing.
 This is the base of our future growth: to find the right mix of reach, relevance, service and highest ad quality that you can generate for advertisers and agencies.”